-Anxiety is an intense condition.
-Many of the symptoms of anxiety are physical.
-There is muscle tension, there is rapid heartbeat, there is sweating.
-These symptoms can actually cause anxiety on their own, and tend to cause a significant amount of disruption in people's lives.
+Anxiety is an intense experience.
+Many of the symptoms of anxiety are physical: muscle tension, rapid heartbeat, sweating, and more.
+These symptoms can actually cause anxiety on their own and tend to cause a significant amount of disruption in people's lives.

 What Are the Mental Symptoms of Anxiety?

 Arguably all symptoms of anxiety are mental symptoms - even physical symptoms - because they're caused by the way your brain is interpreting information.